designstem/projects/colorblindness/index-02-the-eye.md

 -

-~On the next page, you can find out where your rods and cones are positioned.~
+On the next page, you can find out where your rods and cones are positioned:

 <f-next-button title="Mapping rods and cones" />